EnterpriseDB/edb-ansible/roles/setup_pgd/README.md

 ### `use_physical_backup`

-Set to `true` if you want to enable physical streaming replication of node.
+Set to `true` if you want to initialize non-lead-primary nodes from physical backup.

 ### `clustername`